ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 The new COSE header parameter for carrying time-stamp tokens is defined as:

-* Name: RFC 3161 time-stamp tokens
+* Name: rfc3161-tst
 * Label: TBD
 * Value Type: bstr / [2*bstr]
 * Value Registry: none
 * Description: One or more RFC 3161 time-stamp tokens.
 * Reference: TBD

+FIXME(tho)
 The content of the byte string are the bytes of the DER-encoded RFC 3161 TimeStampToken structure.
-This matches the content of the equivalent header attribute defined in {{-TSA}} for Cryptographic Message Syntax (CMS, see {{-CMS}}) envelopes.
+FooFIXME matches the content of the equivalent header attribute defined in {{-TSA}} for Cryptographic Message Syntax (CMS, see {{-CMS}}) envelopes.

-This header parameter allows for a single time-stamp token or multiple time-stamp tokens to be carried in the message.
+A rfc3161-tst header parameter allows for a single time-stamp token or multiple time-stamp tokens to be carried in COSE header maps.
 If a single time-stamp token is conveyed, it is placed in a CBOR byte string.
-If multiple time-stamp tokens are conveyed, a CBOR array of byte strings is used, with each time-stamp token being in its own byte string.
+If multiple time-stamp tokens are conveyed, a CBOR array of two or more byte strings is used, with each time-stamp token being in its own byte string.

-Given that time-stamp tokens in this context are similar to a countersignature {{-countersign}}, the header parameter can be included in the unprotected header of a COSE envelope.
+Time-stamp tokens in this context are similar to a countersignature {{-countersign}}.
+Therefore, the header parameter is included in the unprotected header of COSE envelopes.

-When sending a request to an RFC 3161 Time Stamping Authority (TSA, see {{-TSA}}) to obtain a time-stamp token, then the so-called message imprint ({{Section 2.4 of -TSA}}) of the request MUST be the hash of the bytes within the byte string of the signature field of the COSE structure to be time-stamped.
+When sending a request to an RFC 3161 Time Stamping Authority (TSA, see {{-TSA}}) to obtain a time-stamp token, the message imprint ({{Section 2.4 of -TSA}}) of the request MUST be the hash of the signature field of the COSE envelope to be time-stamped.
 The hash algorithm does not have to match the algorithm used for signing the COSE message.

-RFC 3161 time-stamp tokens use CMS as signature envelope format. {{-CMS}} illustrates details of signature verification and {{-TSA}} details specific to time-stamp token validation.
+RFC 3161 time-stamp tokens use CMS as signature envelope format. {{-CMS}} illustrates details of signature verification and {{-TSA}} provides the details specific to time-stamp token validation.
 The payload of the signed time-stamp token is a TSTInfo structure as defined in {{-TSA}} and contains the message imprint that was sent to the TSA.
-As part of validation, the message imprint MUST be matched to the hash of the bytes within the byte string of the signature field of the time-stamped COSE structure.
+As part of validation of the COSE envelope, the message imprint MUST match the hash of the signature field of the time-stamped COSE envelope.
 The hash algorithm is contained in the message imprint structure, together with the hash itself.

+WHY_ALWAYS_ME?(tho)
-Appendix B of RFC 3161 provides an example of how time-stamp tokens can be used during signature verification of a time-stamped message when using X.509 certificates.
+Explicit guidance is illustrated in {{Appendix B of -TSA}} via an example that shows how time-stamp tokens can be used during signature verification of a time-stamped message when using X.509 certificates.

-# Privacy Considerations

-TBD

 # Security Considerations

-TBD

-Similar security considerations as described in RFC 3161 apply.
+Similar security considerations as described in RFC 3161 as well as the security considerations of RFC 9338 apply.

 # IANA Considerations